Perfect choice for a small group of travelers who like to travel on a budget.

 ← Scroll to see full table on mobile →

-Heading back from Dubrovnik to Split?
-Book your Dubrovnik to Split taxi together with this transfer and a 5% discount is automatically applied at checkout — no voucher code needed.
+When your Dubrovnik stay ends, Go Shuttle picks you up from your accommodation and drives you back north.
+Book your Dubrovnik to Split transfer from 310€ per vehicle together with this booking and a 5% discount is automatically applied — no voucher code needed.